Bessie Marchant: Novels

 Listed here are some of the novels written by Bessie Marchant.
-This list was compiled based on books offered for sale on amazon.com, barnesandnoble.com, abebooks.com and/or referenced on goodreads.com.
 Where these books are available in formats other than print, this is noted in the Available Formats column.
 The Publication Date is rarely included in the printed copies of Marchant's works; apparently this was common practice in books printed in the early 20th century.
 Where a publication date is shown, it was discovered through on-line references, such as entries in goodreads.com, so it cannot be guaranteed to be correct.
 However, because Bessie Marchant books were popular choices for prize-giving or birthday and Christmas presents, an inscription is often found with a date.
 This date is listed as the 'presentation date', and can be understood to indicate that the book was published prior to that date.
 Publication Date has been added based on the work of the website www.authorandbookinfo.com.
 The plot summaries shown below are based on reading the book referenced.

 Listed below are books attributed to Bessie Marchant published under the name John Comfort.